insin/react-filtered-multiselect/README.md

 `options` - list of objects providing `<option>` data for the multi-select.
 By default, these should have ``text`` and ``value`` properties, but this is configurable via props.

 The component will update its display if its `options` list changes length or is replaced with a different list, but it will *not* be able to detect changes which don't affect length or object equality, such as replacement of one option with another.
-Consider using `react-addons-update` or other immutability helpers if you need to do this.
+Consider using [immutability-helper](https://github.com/kolodny/immutability-helper) or other immutability libraries if you need to do this.

 `onChange(selectedOptions)` - callback which will be called with selected option objects each time the selection is added to.